grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 The first and most essential tool we are going to use is an xUnit framework.

-Let us assume that our application looks like this:
+Let's assume that our application looks like this:

 ```csharp
 public static void Main(string[] args)